kishansaaai/OS-MINI-PROJECT/README.md

 ### 4.2 Supervisor and Process Lifecycle

 The supervisor is a long-running daemon started once.
 CLI commands are short-lived processes that connect to the supervisor over the UNIX socket, send one request, and exit.
-This split is useful because it decouples the lifetime of CLI invocations from the lifetime of containers — containers keep running even after the CLI process exits.
+This split decouples the lifetime of CLI invocations from the lifetime of containers — containers keep running even after the CLI process exits.

 The supervisor uses the **self-pipe trick** for `SIGCHLD`. `sigchld_handler()` writes one byte to `sigchld_pipe[1]`.
 The main `select()` loop detects readability on `sigchld_pipe[0]`, drains the pipe, and calls `reap_children()` safely in process context. `reap_children()` calls `waitpid(-1, &status, WNOHANG)` in a loop until all exited children are reaped, preventing zombie accumulation.